mysteiige/xui/README.md

 # Technical Features
 1. Modular Design
-    - Modular design allows **YOU** to control what's using your resources
+    - Modular design allows **YOU** to control what's using your resources.
     - Don't like a feature?
 Something does it better?
 Turn it off!
 2. Lightweight
     - Built with performance in mind, **XUI** minimizes resource consumption where ever possible.